Help build the future of enhanced supports and rights for victims of crime.

 Program Resources

-This program is also available through AC Online.
-For more information, visit the AC Online website at https://www.algonquincollege.com/online/.
+This program is also available part-time through AC Online.
+For more information, visit the AC Online website at

-In collaboration with faculty and agency personnel, students work in a variety of settings including community agencies, the criminal justice system and policy related placements, providing victim-centred services advocacy.
-This practicum experience provides students with the opportunity to integrate theory with practice and to contribute to victim service initiatives within seminars, discussions and journals.
+In collaboration with faculty and agency personnel, students may either participate in research or work in a variety of settings such as community agencies, the criminal justice system and policy related placements.
+This practicum provides students with the opportunity to integrate theory through research or with practice providing victim-centered services or advocacy.
+Students reflect on their learning through student-led seminars, discussions and journals.

 Contact